MGdata7/SQL-Projects/TXCosmetologyProject/TXCosmetologyProjectMD.md

 Aesthetic services are typically expensive so this may seem intuitive.
 But this insight might drive business choices - like how to approach marketing salon products to aestheticians, for example - so it's worth asking a data analyst to run the numbers and make sure.
 Additionally, an unexpected insight that aestheticians are equally common in lower income areas might point to a new area of the market.
 It's time to see what the data can tell us.

 Before any analysis can happen, the data has to be formatted in a way that makes it easy to analyse.
 It needs to be cleaned.
-We'll clean the data and then see what we can find.
+We'll clean the data and then see what we can find in the next episode of this project (analysis).

-This project prompt was designed by David Langer.
+This project prompt was designed by David Langer, though the approach is all mine.
 First I'll download the datasets.

 ### Viewing the Data